v0lta/Wavelet-network-compression/README.md

 available here https://arxiv.org/pdf/2004.09569.pdf the Springer-version at https://link.springer.com/chapter/10.1007/978-3-030-61616-8_4 .

-The most relevant modules are `wavelet_learning/wavelet_linear.py` and `wavelet_learning/learn_wave.py`, it's where the wavelet optimization happens.
+The most relevant modules are `src/wavelet_learning/wavelet_linear.py` and `src/wavelet_learning/learn_wave.py` it's where the wavelet optimization happens.
 When using this code, please never forget to add the wavelet loss term to the cost.
 See the class Net from the `mnist_compression.py` file for an example of how to do that.

-A re-implementation of the Hadamard-Transform based layer as described in https://arxiv.org/abs/1412.7149 can be found in the `fastfood/fastfood.py` module.
+The `src/fastfood/fastfood.py` module re-implements the Hadamard-Transform based layer as described in https://arxiv.org/abs/1412.7149 .

 ###### Experiments:
 To repeat the experiments from the paper, run any of the run_all files from the scripts folder in python.
-Running ```$ python scripts/run_all_mnist.py ``` for example repeats the mnist CNN experiments from the paper.
+Running ```$ python scripts/run_all_mnist.py ``` for example, repeats the MNIST CNN experiments from the paper.
 Overall the performance is equivalent to state-of-the-art approaches, like the Hadamard transform based layer, with extra flexibility.